Last updated: 1 May 2023

 What the DIY project without a hammer?
 You gotta have a hammer, a good classic claw hammer.
 You can think of a thousand different uses for hammer whether.
 Tearing down walls, building walls, driving nails, pulling nails out it’s got a million different uses.
 You’ve got to pick a good-sized hammer that is good enough for tearing down walls but also small enough that you can drive small nails up with it.

-Tool number three is actually going to be a toolset.
-I don’t care whatever project you’re doing there’s a good chance that you’re going to need a set of screwdrivers.
-I don’t know how many times I’ve reached into my toolbox or tool cabinets for a screwdriver.
-Different blackheads, flathead screwdrivers, Phillips, whatever it’s good to have a nice set with a knife handle line.
+The third tool on my list is actually going to be a tool set.
+No matter what project you’re working on, there’s a good chance that you’re going to need a set of screwdrivers.
+I can’t count how many times I’ve reached into my toolbox or tool cabinet for a screwdriver.
+Different types like flathead, Phillips, or Torx are often needed, so it’s good to have a nice set with comfortable handles.

 A set of screwdrivers is something that you can have for years.
 You have the same set of screwdrivers for 20-plus years.
 I recommend not going cheap, don’t go buy a little cheap piece of a crap screwdriver.
 Give you a nice set of screwdrivers it’s going to last a long time because chances are the last set that you buy or one of the last sets that you buy as long as you don’t lose them.
 Screwdrivers are a real basic tool but again it’s an asshole whenever you’re doing projects around the house.